victorKM/Artificial-Neural-Networks/README.md

 # Project Description

 The main goal is to create and train a neural network to classify different types of image textures.
 The dataset includes four distinct texture types, each representing a different class.
-These textures were selected to have unique visual characteristics, which help in training and evaluating the model
+These textures were selected to have unique visual characteristics, which help in training and evaluating the model.

 # Project Structure